Neeqstock/VecchioGPT/README.md

 <img src="docs/vecchio_gui.png" width="500"/>
 </div>

-## OpenAI API
+## API Support

-VecchioGPT runs on the OpenAI API, which means that you need to have an OpenAI account and an [OpenAI API key](https://platform.openai.com/account/api-keys).
-Unlike the web version of ChatGPT Plus, which operates on a monthly subscription basis, API access is billed based on usage at very affordable prices, giving you access to all OpenAI models and tools.
+VecchioGPT can run on either the OpenAI API or the Google GenAI API depending on your settings.
+- For OpenAI, you need an account and an [OpenAI API key](https://platform.openai.com/account/api-keys).
+- Alternatively, if your selected model starts with "google", VecchioGPT uses the Google GenAI API.
+In that case, you need a Google GenAI API key.

-The workflow is pretty easy: you can copy some text to your system clipboard, call a custom prompt using your clipboard contents as context, then the result will be copied to the clipboard, ready to be pasted anywhere.
+The workflow is pretty easy: you copy some text to your system clipboard, call a custom prompt using that clipboard content as context, then the result is copied to the clipboard, ready to be pasted anywhere.

 ## Features